sdan/nanoEBM/README.md

 an energy-based model is a model trained to minimize a function. if we train a transformer to minize a function it learns to reason about the input implicitly as we iterate

+this current implementation is character-level on shakespeare.txt with a block size of 256.